 Successful Threads With A Die

 The Tap and Die are both cutters for making threads.
 Taps have teeth on the outside for making threads on the inside.
 Dies are the opposite with teeth on the inside for making threads on the outside.
 For typical DIY, taps are much more common, and are easier to use properly.
 Dies are less used (fortunately), and come to failures more often (unfortunately).
-Mostly, we buy external threads in the form of a bolt, but there are times when we need to create them, so one way is with a die.
+Mostly, we buy external threads in the form of a bolt, however, there are times when we do need to create them.
+One way is with a die.

 Tap & Die for ThreadsRemember this picture?
 It comes from our article on tapping for internal threads.
 The long straight parts in this image are taps – for cutting threads on the internal surfaces of a hole.
 The round cylindrical parts in the image are dies – for cutting threads on the external surfaces of a cylinder.

-For reference, the “inside” story on threads – tapping internal threads – is covered in the article “Get Thread Tapping Straight“.
+For reference, the “inside” story on threads – tapping internal threads – is covered in this other article “Get Thread Tapping Straight“.

-Today, we are talking about dies, and tricks to making good external threads.
+Today, we are talking about dies, and tricks for making good external threads.

 Anatomy Of The Tool